 I received my training as a political scientist at Princeton University and Freie Universität Berlin (Ph.D.
 2009).
 Since then, I have held visiting positions at Harvard University, the European University Institute, the University of St. Gallen, Wissenschaftszentrum Berlin, and the Hertie School.

 I have published in top field and general political science journals, among them the British Journal of Political Science, International Theory, Journal of Common Market Studies, Journal of European Public Policy, and the Review of International Organizations.
 My book Informal Governance in the European Union appeared in 2013 with Cornell University Press.

 I frequently comment on current affairs on questions of global governance and EU politics.
-In the past two years, I have given numerous talks on the various aspects of “Brexit.”
+In the past three years, I have given numerous talks and interviews on the various aspects of “Brexit.”